-Whatever it is that you do and whatever it is you help people with, I’m going to be helping you think through and create an effective content marketing and facebook ads strategy you’ll be able to go and implement and get results from after reading this.
+Whatever it is that you do and whatever it is you help people with, I’m going to be helping you think through and create an effective client acquisition machine using content marketing and Facebook ads strategies you’ll be able to go and implement and get results from after reading this.

 Below is a visual breakdown of the first half of the customer journey.
 This is the portion of the customer journey we’ll be primarily focused on throughout the post.
 The above diagram will be a reference for later on in the post.